samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 and nodes to the caller using for instance the **[return]** slot.
 If you execute the above Hyperlambda you can see how this semantically works by realizing how the above **[.result]** node never has its value actually changed, because our invocation to **[set-value]** inside our whitelist invocation yields a _"null node-set result"_.
-Hence semantically the **[whitelist]** slot works the same way signaling a dynamic slot works in Hyperlambda, in that the invocation treats its **[.lambda]** object as if it was a dynamic slot, isolating it from the rest of our code.
+Hence, semantically the **[whitelist]** slot works the same way signaling a dynamic slot works in Hyperlambda, in that the invocation treats its **[.lambda]** object as if it was a dynamic slot, isolating it from the rest of our code, allowing the lambda object to return values and nodes to the caller.

 ### [context]